 Life is busy.
 We get that – so at the beginning of your sponsorship, you’ll receive a couple of postcards to send.
-You’ll also find some simple letters below (and in your writing kit) – just print one out and have a go.
 Each year, we’ll also send you a birthday and Season’s Greeting card in plenty of time so you can add a personal message for your sponsored child.

 And if you prefer to write your own letters, have a look at our hints and tips below for inspiration.

 In return, you can expect a reply to your letters approximately sixteen weeks later.
 You’ll also receive an annual child progress report with an update on ChildFund program’s activities in their community.
 This provides you with information about your sponsored child’s development, living circumstances, educational progress and an updated photo.

 – Please always use an envelope (even for a postcard) and send by airmail.
 We recommend standard-sized envelopes as larger items can incur customs duties or go missing.